reesedame/GardenCalendar/README.md

 - Recommend if and when a seed should be started indoors instead
 - ~~Determine an alternative way to determine the user's closest weather station to reduce the network impact~~
-- Utilize a web scraper to obtain seed's information
+- ~Utilize a web scraper to obtain seed's information~
 - ~~Save & reload user data - like the user's closest weather station and seeds they have entered~~
+- Save user's sow date for seeds
+- Remind user when to harvest